 Oracle recommends that you download the maintenance snapshots regularly to a local machine.
 Service Administrators are responsible for backing up the maintenance snapshot and then restoring the service environment if needed.

-The default maximum size of your environment for disk storage is 150 GB; you can purchase additional storage to extend this limit.
 Files and snapshots that you create or upload to an Oracle Enterprise Performance Management Cloud environment are deleted after 60 days.
 The daily maintenance process monitors the environment and automatically removes snapshots older than 60 days.
-If the total size still exceeds the 150 GB limit, it deletes snapshots from the last 60 days, oldest first, until the total size of snapshots is less than 150 GB.
+If the total size of all snapshots still exceeds 150 GB, it deletes snapshots from the last 60 days, oldest first, until the total size of snapshots is less than 150 GB.
 The daily maintenance snapshot, irrespective of its size, is always retained.
 If your maintenance snapshot is larger than 150 GB, then only the maintenance snapshot is retained; all other snapshots are deleted.

 Data Management process log files are retained for seven days only.